-Stefan holds the Chair in Hybrid Nanosystems in the Faculty of Physics of LMU Munich, and the Lee-Lucas Chair in Experimental Physics at Imperial College London.
-He is the academic lead of the group.
+Stefan holds the Chair in Hybrid Nanosystems in the Faculty of Physics of LMU Munich, established 2018.
+He also has a part-time position at Imperial College London, where he holds the Lee-Lucas Chair in Experimental Physics.

 Julián works on colloidal plasmonics and surface-enhanced processes.

 Yao-Ting works on the theory of topological systems, in our sub-group at Imperial College London.